Great white sharks wash up on Bowentown Beach, one found in set net - NZ Herald

 A blessing was carried out by local iwi, she said.

-Roughly 200 metres down the beach there was another similar sized great white washed up and a baby hammerhead shark that Thompson's son found floating in the shallows.
+Roughly 200m down the beach there was another similar sized great white washed up and a baby hammerhead shark that Thompson's son found floating in the shallows.

 She said the sharks were taken to the local marae.